tmpfs/rlx/lib/rlx.md

 * `revsinfo: revsinfo`: Get a document with revision information.
 * `conflicts: conflicts`: Get a document with conflicts information.
 * `dc: dc`: Get a document with deleted conflicts information.

+### Local

+Commands for creating, deleting, retrieving and modifying `local` documents, it is not possible to list local documents, see the `couchdb` documentation.

+If no subcommand is specified an error is reported.

+#### Commands

+* `add: add`: Create a local document.
+* `get: get`: Get a local document.
+* `rm: rm`: Remove a local document.

 ### Attach